 - Aside from public equity markets, how are OFS firms financing their operations and acquisition opportunities?

-- With frac sand use and costs on the rise, firms are becoming more involved in managing sand acquisition and logistics.
+- With frac sand use and costs on the rise, firms are becoming more involved in managing sand costs and logistics.
 Are management teams ready for those complexities?